nervosnetwork/neuron/README.md

 You will need `node >= 11.10` and `yarn >= 1.12` to build and run this Neuron.

-Please be noted that the neuron depends on the [node-gyp](https://github.com/nodejs/node-gyp) to build native modules.
+Please be noted that Neuron depends on [node-gyp](https://github.com/nodejs/node-gyp) to build native NPM modules.
 Follow [this](https://github.com/nodejs/node-gyp#installation) to install node-gyp dependencies.

 In the project directory, you can run: